Moody Abdul

 Choosing the right HIPAA-compliant dictation software is a commitment to protecting patient data, reducing administrative burden, and improving documentation quality.
 Understanding what makes software compliant helps you make the right choice.

-Klarify’s free plan gives you 10 sessions per month to record sessions, dictate summaries, and generate notes using nine built-in formats or your own templates.
+Klarify’s free plan gives you 10 sessions per month to record sessions, dictate summaries, and generate notes using 19 built-in note types or your own templates.
 You can also share summaries with clients while staying fully compliant across the U.S. and Canada.

 Try Klarify for free today and simplify your note-taking without compromising on care.